 Section 2.7 of the TSD indicates that incremental markups are necessary for “the change in the manufacturer production cost of higher efficiency models to the change in the retailer or distributor sales price.”
 Section 6.1 states that “Because companies mark up the price at each point in the distribution channel, both baseline and incremental markups are dependent on the distribution channel [.]”

-Once the furnace efficiency standard takes effect, manufacturer, wholesaler, and contractor costs for furnaces meeting the new requirements are likely to drop due economies of scales for manufacturers (and thereby wholesalers), and product familiarity for contractors.
-Yet, the incremental markups are based on current costs-of-good-sold, variant costs, and gross margins related to higher efficiency furnaces.
+Once the furnace efficiency standard takes effect, manufacturer, wholesaler, and contractor costs for furnaces meeting the new requirements are likely to drop due economies of scales for manufacturers (and thereby wholesalers), product familiarity for contractors, and change of high efficiency furnaces from premium to commodity price products.
+Yet, the incremental markups are based on current costs-of-goods-sold, premium product costs, and gross margins related to higher efficiency furnaces.
 These costs should be reflective of a scenario should that standard be adopted, where the price point of the high efficiency furnace is essentially equivalent to the baseline furnace.

-However, tables in Section 6.6.1 show very high incremental markups, as high as 69% in Alaska.
-These incremental markups are too conservative in a market where manufacturers and contractors are competing to provide the best price for a furnace that meets the federal standard, and should be excluded altogether by treating the new standard as the baseline.
+However, tables in Section 6.6.1 of the TSD show very high incremental markups, as high as 69% in Alaska.
+These incremental markups are not reasonable in a market where manufacturers and contractors are competing to provide the best price for a furnace that meets the federal standard, and should be excluded altogether by treating the new standard as the baseline.
+These incremental markups are too conservative in a market where manufacturers and contractors are competing to provide the best price for a furnace that will be required to meet the new federal standard.
+Incremental markups should be excluded altogether by treating the new standard as the baseline.

-Improve accuracy of market for vent system upgrade for orphaned water heater vents
+Improve accuracy of market for vent system upgrade for orphaned water heater ventsImprove accuracy of market f

 We believe that DOE’s assumptions on vent system upgrade for orphaned waters should be improved for replacement, new owner, and new construction installation categories.

 Reduce frequency assumptions for common-vented furnaces and water heaters: In particular, DOE analysis should include the effect of market penetration of high-efficiency water heaters by 2021, which would cause many homes to upgrade their vent for water heaters.
 For example, the 2009 DOE TSD on Residential Water Heaters, Direct Heating Equipment, and Pool Heaters, Figure 9.3.4, estimated that the market share for gas instantaneous water heaters could reach 28% based on a median projection.
 The new DOE water heater efficiency standards, which took effect in April 2015 effectively requires gas water heaters with more than 50 gallon storage capacity to be condensing water heaters.
 The California 2016 Title 24, effective in 2017, includes a prescriptive requirement of tankless (instantaneous) water heater for all newly constructed homes.
 To accommodate high-efficiency water heaters, newly constructed homes and many existing homes (including those with common vents for the furnace and water heater) will need to upgrade water heater vents.
 DOE’s analysis of vent system upgrade cost for orphaned water heaters was based on market data collected before 2010.
-By 2021, the number of homes with a common venting system shared by a NWGF and a natural vent water heater will be greatly reduced, making DOE’s assumptions obsolete.
+By 2021, the number of homes with a common venting system shared by a non-weatherized gas furnaces NWGF and a natural vent water heater will be greatly reduced, making DOE’s assumptions obsolete.